BEAR Accessibility

 How to request content in an accessible format

-We'll consider your request and get back to you within 10 working days.
+We'll consider your request and respond within 10 working days.

 Reporting accessibility problems with the website